- Specialty Pleural Mesothelioma

 - Pleural diseases

-Within his work on pleural mesothelioma, Dr. Vallieres has established himself as a leading authority on multimodal treatment approaches that combine several therapies together.
+In his work on pleural mesothelioma, Dr. Vallieres has established himself as a leading authority on multimodal treatment approaches that combine several therapies.

 For pleural mesothelioma patients, his approach typically combines a surgery called an extrapleural pneumonectomy (EPP) with chemotherapy and intensity-modulated radiotherapy — a high-precision form of radiation therapy that delivers radiation doses to a precise point within a tumor.